 Bigger is not always better, especially when you're talking okra.
 As the okra season goes on, the okra pods get bigger.
-And, much like zucchini and other fruits and vegetables that get big, okra can get a bit woody and its tempting, delicate flavor can take on a bitter edge as the pods grow to giant-like proportions.
+And, much like zucchini and other fruits and vegetables that get big, okra can get a bit woody, and its tempting, delicate flavor can take on a bitter edge as the pods grow to giant-like proportions.

 But, there are solutions to these problems.
 Or, rather, knowing what kind of fruit you're cooking will help you to get the most from it.
-While there is no guarantee okra's mild taste will come through in the giant variety, okra pods are best cooked one of two ways:
+While there is no guarantee okra's mild taste will come through in the giant variety, okra pods are best cooked one of two ways: stewed or baked.

 Okra is best when it's small, and it's versatility in the kitchen allows it to be prepared in various ways.
 You can eat it raw or cooked, stewed, grilled, pickled, or fried.
 Put it in soups and stews, or season it and make a snack of it.
 It's all good, and good for you, too.
 Okra contains potassium, vitamin B, vitamin C, folic acid, and calcium.
 It's low in calories and high in fiber.

 Wait Until Next Year

 While your giant okra may not be edible this year, the seeds can be used to grow a new crop next season.
 Leave the okra on the stalk until it dries out, then slice the shell and harvest the seeds.

-You can paint the okra, lacquer it or even leave it natural.
+You can paint the okra, lacquer it, or even leave it natural.
 Then let your imagination flow.
 Paint a Santa face on an okra pod, complete with flowing white beard.
 Or consider topping your tree with a star made from the okra pod.